apache/fury-site/docs/specification/xlang_implementation_guide.md

 use `TypeResolver.RegisterGenerated<T, TSerializer>()`.
 Abstract ordinary and `BaseOnly` providers do not register.
 Multiple generated owners for one target are rejected during generation or deterministically on the cold cross-assembly factory-registration path.
-Manual serializer replacement keeps the resolver's normal target rules.
+Custom serializer replacement keeps the resolver's normal target rules.

 C# carrier composition remains target-based.
 The resolver recursively binds